alpacahq/alpaca-docs/content/broker/integration/lct.md

 With LCT, we have introduced a `currency` parameter for stock market data.
 You can request pricing data for any equity and we will handle the necessary convertions to quote the asset in the requested local currency.

 The example below shows how to get pricing data for `AAPL` in Euro.
+The pricing information is converted from USD to the relevant local currency on the fly with the latest FX rate at the point in time of query.

 ```bash